AshStuff/dissm/implicitshapes/DEEPSDF.md

 ## Dataset

-To shape the train embedding model a `json` file is expected that follows this format:
+To shape the train embedding model a `json` file named `json_list.json` is expected to live in the folder of SDF samples.
+The `json` file should follow this format:

 ```json
 [